Guacam-Ole/toot2toulouse/README.md

 This document describes what to do on Twitter, on Mastodon and how to confgure and run the application.

 ## Preparation
 You need to register your app to the [Twitter api](https://developer.twitter.com/en/docs/twitter-api).
 You also need to register an app to Mastodon(Settings/Development).
-Twitter can be a bit cumbersome as it will be validated.
+Twitter can be a bit cumbersome as it will be validated so better start with this step because this will be the main pitfall.
 Also what limitation you have on Twitter can be a bit random.
 You will have to configure accordingly to not run into the limitations.

 ## Installation